Bodybuilding tricks of the trade, as described here, modify exercises to…

 The lateral head seems less dependent on inversion to stretch it, so continues to play a strong role despite the position slightly favoring the inner head.

-- Round the lower back when pulling.
+- Round or twist the lower back when pulling.

 Though the primary actions of the lats are to perform shoulder adduction, extension, and internal rotation, they also assist with trunk extension and lateral flexion.